ftsrg/gamma/README.md

 * For formal verification, download and extract UPPAAL.
 In order to let Gamma find the UPPAAL executables, add the `bin-Win32` or `bin-Linux` folder to the path environment variable (depending on the operating system being used).
 * If you want to use Theta, check out the installation steps [here](plugins/xsts/README.md).
 * If you want to use Spin, check out the installation steps [here](plugins/promela/README.md).
+* If you want to use nuXmv, check out the installation steps [here](plugins/nuxmv/README.md).

 ### Tutorials